You may be able to sue the trucking company as well as the trucker who hit you. Let us help you file your claim.

 Sorting out the accident’s cause and identifying the appropriate party to pursue for damages can be complex and confusing.
 Let a personal injury lawyer handle this part of your case.
 They will have access to records, reports, and investigative notes that help them guide your compensation case.

-An attorney familiar with truck accident cases can help you determine all of the parties that may be financially responsible for your crash.
-We can make sure you pursue every avenue of compensation possible, even if it means pursuing multiple parties simultaneously.
+An attorney familiar with truck accident cases can help you determine all the parties that may be financially responsible for your crash.
+They’ll make sure to pursue every avenue of compensation possible, even if it means pursuing multiple parties simultaneously.

 - Cargo loads and weights